Home News Jersey City News Hudson County To Host Nonprofit Revenue Workshop March 24

 Interactive Activities Will Guide Participants Through Financial Assessment

-Attendees will take part in revenue assessment exercises, stakeholder mapping activities, and strategic planning frameworks designed for nonprofit operations.
+Attendees will take part in revenue assessment exercises, stakeholder mapping activities, and strategic planning frameworks.

 County Programs Continue To Support Nonprofit Organizations